machoo-l/machoo-l.github.io/content/posts/10 social media and self-reflection.md

 productive member of society.
 Learn to be bored and reflect on yourself.
 Build a solid foundation for you and for those that lean on you.
 Social media and the
 culture that surrounds it is like quicksand.
+*Stat Crux dum volvitur orbis* (The Cross is steady while the world turns).
+Wasting time
-Wasting time that could be better spent on reflection and future planning.
+that could be better spent on reflection and future planning.

 Who are you?
 What do you want to make of yourself?
 Where do you want to be?